wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/openscap/oscap-faq.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: Learn more about the OpenSCAP wodle, an integration of OpenSCAP with Wazuh HIDS, in this FAQs section of our documentation.
+  :description: Learn more about the OpenSCAP wodle, an integration of OpenSCAP with Wazuh, in this FAQs section of our documentation.

 .. _oscap-faq: